anguettia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: September 20, 2022

+**Today's Progress**: Built a game of whac-a-mole using React.js.
+Those creatures are tough to catch!

 ### Day 5: September 18, 2022

 **Today's Progress**: Built a game of tic-tac-toe using React.js.
 It was much simpler (and more fun!) than I expected.